 How long does it take to sell a business?

 We have established that selling a business is not the speediest thing to do.
 From making the business appealing by racking up the profits and balancing the books, advertising and waiting for potential buyers and engaging in negotiations, the process can take a considerably long time.
 A business sale may take months or even years to complete, so the time is much variable.

 To enhance and hasten the prospects of a sale, you should examine the sellability of your company.
 The sellability is simply a measure of how easy it is to sell your company.
 Certain factors determine the ease with which you can sell your business.
-Among them are how profitable the business is, how conveniently marketable it is, and how much the services provided are in demand, and how scalable the business model is.
+Among them are how profitable the business is, how conveniently marketable it is, how much the services provided are in demand, and how scalable the business model is.

 Essentially, the more sellable the business is, the shorter the time you need to close the sale.

 Some business owners decide not to contract the sale of their company to a broker.